Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Likewise, you can easily store unbaked cobbler in the freezer, which makes for easy enjoyment later on.

 Uncooked frozen cobbler will last for 2 to 4 months.
-When ready to bake, add 20 minutes to the bake time.
+When ready to bake, add 20 minutes to the baking time.
 You can bake it from frozen, no need to thaw.

 This easy peach cobbler recipe is quick and simple to make.
 Peach cobbler is a classic fruit-filled dessert with a homemade crusted top.

-What kind of peaches should I use for cobbler?
+What kind of peaches should I use for the cobbler?

 How long does peach cobbler last in the fridge?